fduarte42/aurum/docs/architecture.md

 ### Query Builder

-The Query Builder provides a fluent interface for building complex SQL queries.
+The Query Builder provides a fluent interface for building complex SQL queries with automatic join resolution for all relationship types.

+#### Basic Usage

 ```php
 $users = $entityManager->createQueryBuilder('u')